asihotang/andreascode/content/authors/admin/_index.md

 _Hi!
 My name is Andreas Sihotang and you can call me Andreas._

 I am a PhD candidate in Public Affairs at the [Harry S Truman School of Government & Public Affairs](https://truman.missouri.edu) at the University of Missouri.
 I recieved my MA in Conflict Transformation from the [Eastern Mennonite University](https://emu.edu).
 My research interests include public participation, civic engagement, collaborative governance, public and nonprofit management, and organizational performance.
-My dissertation research focuses on the the effect of different types of public participation on different indicators of organizational performance.
+My dissertation research examines the effect of participatory budgeting on service performance, the effect of democratization on economic performance, and equity issues in ICT-based coproduction.

 You can download a copy of my Curriculum Vitae {{< staticref "Sihotang_CV.pdf" "newtab" >}}here{{< /staticref >}}.

-I love travelling and outdoor activities during my free time.
+I love travelling and doing outdoor activities such as biking and fishing.